gaby-reyes/PythonDominionSimulator/README.md

-# PythonDominionSimulator
+# Dominion Game Simulator
-Dominion game simulator using AlphaZero machine learning to optimize moves to win.
+Dominion game simulator using the AlphaZero machine learning algorithm to optimize moves to win.